JoseQuintas/hwgui/samples/Readme.txt

  12) Little modifications for GTK needed (use compiler switch "#ifdef __GTK__").
      Extra sample program with same filename in subdirectory "gtk_samples"

+ 13) Sample needed "qrcodelib.dll" for encode and printing out QR code, but runs without this DLL not printing the QR code sample.
+     Library for LINUX is under construction and will be integrated as soon as possible.

 * =================== EOF of Readme.txt ========================